zeshawnahmed/Business-Data-Analysis-Continued/README.md

 # Welcome to my Business Analyst page!
-Here you will find various projects and resources for my BA work.<br> <br>The various subfolders in this repository are: <br> Business process maps <br> UML Diagrams <br> Python Scripts
+Here you will find various projects and resources for my BA work.<br> <br>The various subfolders in this repository are: <br> Business Process Maps <br> UML Diagrams <br> Python Scripts

 Below you will find some visualizations I have made: